tendermint/tendermint/docs/tendermint-core/state-sync.md

 > NOTE: Before trying to use state sync, see if the application you are operating a node for supports it.

-Under the state sync section you will find multiple settings that need to be configured in order for your node to use state sync.
+Under the state sync section in `config.toml` you will find multiple settings that need to be configured in order for your node to use state sync.

 Lets breakdown the settings:

 - `enable`: Enable is to inform the node that you will be using state sync to bootstrap your node.
-- `rpc_servers`: RPC servers are needed because the state sync server utilizes the light client for verification.
+- `rpc_servers`: RPC servers are needed because state sync utilizes the light client for verification.
-    - It is recommended to have greater than 2 servers.
+    - It is recommended to have more than 2 servers.
 - `temp_dir`: Temporary directory is store the chunks in the machines local storage, If nothing is set it will create a directory in `/tmp`

 The next information you will need to acquire it through publicly exposed RPC's or a block explorer which you trust.